zouhour-guiras/Spring-School-Docs/docs/Acceuil.md

 ## <div style="color: Royalblue;"> Project requirements </div>

-- The students will be organized in 4 groups (including a Project leader, a Technical Manager, a Design manager, a Communication Manager), and will work on 4 different Websites (Museum, School, Travel Agency, Restaurant).
+- The students will be organized in 4 groups (including a Project leader, a Technical Manager, a Design manager and a Communication Manager), and will work on 4 different Websites (Museum, School, Travel Agency and Restaurant).

 - Through the course, the students will have to face practical issues jeopardizing or slowing down the process, to enable them to cope with it in their future professional life.